ecostarsorg/ecostarsorg.github.io/careers/full-stack.md

 **Communication**
 Since we work asynchronously and remotely, it’s important to radiate information about what we’re working on.
 We use slack channels profusely.
-What will you be working on this week?
-Write a message to your future self last thing on Friday with the priorities for the week and share it with the team.
-This way you’ll have all the context once you get back from the weekend or holiday

 **Balance**
 We believe in the value of a balanced life, which is why we maintain a 40-hour work week.
 Keeping working hours reasonable helps us focus on what truly matters and ensures that our time and energy are spent effectively.
 Rest, good sleep, and a fulfilling life outside of work are essential for long-term success and well-being.